LEAF Schools & Streets | Est. 2004

 LEAF Schools & Streets matches Resident Teaching Artists with community centers and after-school programs for year-round programming.
 Teaching Artists teach the performing arts through rich, hands-on learning experiences that culminate with an opportunity for youth to perform on-stage at LEAF, as well as other community performance opportunities.

 Asheville’s Mobile Art Lab is all about connecting people and art.
-The City of Asheville’s Cultural Arts Division partnered with LEAF in 2013 to operate the Easel Rider, boosting public access to art.
-The LEAF Schools & Streets Easel Rider provides interactive hands-on activities that will challenge Ashevillians to experience creation on the go!
+The City of Asheville’s Parks & Recreation Division partnered with LEAF in 2013 to operate the Easel Rider, boosting public access to art.
+The LEAF Schools & Streets Easel Rider provides interactive hands-on activities that will challenge Asheville community members to experience creation on the go!

 Visiting Teaching Artists